-The evangelist's authority may be stated and summed up in two words: "lost souls!"
+The evangelist's authority may be stated and summed up in two words: lost souls!
 Actually the need of rescuing a soul from a lost eternity is all the authority that an evangelist needs.

-Sometimes when an evangelist enters a new field to establish a new church, he will hear many times this argument put forth: "We have enough churches in this town.
+Sometimes when an evangelist enters a new field to establish a new church, he will hear this argument: "We have enough churches in this town.
 There is no room for another church."
 The answer to this is a simple one: "Is everyone in this town a Christian?
 Is there one sinner yet unsaved here in this community?"
-The answer is invariably, yes, and the evangelist has all the authority he needs to enter this new field with the gospel message.
+Invariably the answer is yes, and the evangelist has all the authority he needs to enter this new field with the gospel message.